-Assess the potential risks with the elderly (e.g. postural hypotension), in those with cardiac risk factors (cardio-pulmonary disease), a history of psychosis or depression, and with young persons (given the potential risk to the developing brain).
+Assess the potential risks with the elderly (e.g. postural hypotension), in those with cardiac risk factors (cardiopulmonary disease), in those with a history of psychosis or depression, and with young persons (given the potential risk to the developing brain).